meteor/meteor/docs/source/install.md

 We do provide the meteor/meteor-base ubuntu-based Docker image, that comes pre-bundled with Node.JS and Meteor, and runs it as a local user (not as root).

 You can refer to our meteor/galaxy-images repository to see how to use it, and the latest version.
 [More about meteor-base here.](https://github.com/meteor/galaxy-images/blob/master/meteor-base/README.md)

+<h2 id="windows">Note for Windows users</h2>

+On Windows, the installer runs faster when [Windows Developer Mode](https://docs.microsoft.com/en-us/windows/apps/get-started/enable-your-device-for-development) is enabled.
+The installation extracts a large number of small files, which Windows Defender can cause to be very slow.

+<h2 id="nvm">Node version manager</h2>

+If you use a node version manager that uses a separate global `node_modules` folder for each Node version, you will need to re-install the `meteor` npm package when changing to a Node version for the first time.
+Otherwise, the `meteor` command will no longer be found.

 <h2 id="fish-shell">Note for fish shell users (Linux)</h2>